 Race organizers have provided detailed parking and shuttle instructions, including a pre-race shuttle map, so you can have your transportation planned in advance.

-While the race has plenty of water stations, some runner prefer to carry their own water.
+The race has plenty of water stations, all of which now have nuun as well.
+However, some runners prefer to carry their own water.
 If you’re carrying a bottle or Camelbak, consider filling it with a sports drink that can replenish sodium, potassium, magnesium, and other electrolyte minerals.
 This is particularly important if you tend to sweat heavily.

 For dinner the night before the race, choose foods that are high in carbohydrates, says Jodi Thirtyacre, captain of the Kaiser Permanente running team.
 A few popular carb options: